ChristianGrete/dotfiles-bonprix/CONTRIBUTING.md

 * `lib/`: Libraries required and used by the executables in `bin/`
   * `test/`: Mirrors the `src/` directory structure but contains specs to test all the source files
   * `...`
+* `libexec/`: Executable binaries that are internally used by other programs
+  * `check`: A CLI used by Travis CI
 * `src/`: Contains the source files to be edited
   * `lib/`: Libraries required and used by `profile.sh` and/or executables in `libexec/`
     * `cli.sh`: Provides the `bonprix` function as a CLI